Sumad/DS/R/Getting Started/Basic_Viz.md

   #by default there are three families - serif, sans, mono
 # font - integer for specifying bold  -2, italic-3 ,plain - 1, bold italic - 4
  # for plotted text
-# font. axis - for text on the axis, i.e values marked on axes
+# font.axis - for text on the axis, i.e values marked on axes
 # font.lab - axes labels
 # font.main - main title
 # font.sub - subtitle